Edmund is a biostatistician with over 10 years of experience in clinical research. He loves to study human-inherited traits.

 Main Structures of the Urinary System

-The main structures that make up the urinary system are two kidneys (contains nephrons), two ureters, one bladder, one urethra, arteries and veins.
+The main structures that comprise the urinary system are two kidneys (containing nephrons), two ureters, one bladder, one urethra, arteries and veins.

 The kidneys are two bean-shaped organs located outside the peritoneum at the posterior of the upper abdomen.
-The kidneys are located one on each side of the vertebral columns and are protected by the ribs and a layer of fat.
+The kidneys are located on each side of the vertebral column and protected by the ribs and a layer of fat.
 The renal artery, renal vein and ureter connect to the kidney at the indented media border called the hilus.

 - Plays a major role in regulating blood volume because it controls the amount of water to be excreted and the amount of water to be reabsorbed.